What is modular training?

 Sometimes people refer to this licence as a ‘frozen ATPL’ or fATPL; there is no such licence really, they are just referring to a CPL with ATPL theory.
 If and when you have the appropriate flying experience, you will be able to upgrade to an ATPL without any more formal training courses.

-The regulatory requirement is quite a short course consisting of a few days Groundschool and then ten hours in a simulator.
+The regulatory requirement is quite a short course consisting of a few days theory training, or ‘ground school’, and then ten hours in a simulator.
 Sometimes an MCC course is combined with a type rating course, which is the course an employer will require you to do on their specific aeroplane type.

 And there you are.
 Fully qualified, and joining the hundreds of other newly qualified commercial pilots looking for that all important first job.
-And this is where many flounder, realising that qualification does not automatically lead to employment.
+This is where many flounder, realising that qualification does not automatically lead to employment.